yat1j/secureagent/README.md

 Paste a GitHub repo URL.
 Get a full vulnerability report with AI-powered fixes, attack chain visualisation, and a security score in under 60 seconds.

+## Problem Statement
+SecureAgent AI — Multi-Agent Agentic Platform for Intelligent Code Security Analysis Background
+A fast-growing startup shipped a major product update.
+Three days later, hackers exploited a critical vulnerability that had been sitting undetected in the codebase for months.
+The security scanner had generated over 300 alerts — but developers ignored them because the reports were vague, overwhelming, and offered no clear direction.
+By the time the breach was discovered, the damage was irreversible.

+Problem
+Modern security scanners detect issues but fail to explain them, prioritize them, or fix them in a way developers can act on.
+The disconnect between security tools and developer workflows leaves codebases exposed — especially in fast-moving teams where no dedicated security engineer exists.

+Objective
+Build a multi-agent AI security platform where specialized agents collaborate to scan a repository, detect real vulnerabilities, assess threat severity using live intelligence, and deliver clear, developer-friendly fix recommendations — all integrated directly into the development workflow.

 ## What it does

 - **Scans** your codebase with Semgrep (OWASP Top 10 ruleset)